Digital-Preservation-Finland/dpres-ipt-deprecated-2019-11-22/README.rst

 Installation
 ============

-This software is tested with Python 2.6 and Centos 6.x / RHEL 6.x.
-Software will be migrated to Python 2.7 with Centos 7.x / RHEL 7.x releases ( beginning of 2014 ).
+This software is tested with Python 2.7 with Centos 7.x / RHEL 7.x releases.
 Support for Python 3 is not planned in recent future.

 Installation and usage requires additional software in system $PATH: